 2→ Next, Click on Displays > See the “Larger Text”, “Default” and “More Space”.

-3→ Now, Using a scaled resolution may affect performance.
-So Apple is not recommended.
+Now, Using a scaled resolution may affect performance.
+So, Apple is not recommended.
 For the Big screen display or External display, this setting is helpful for the battery viewing experience from a distance.

 That’s it.
 In this Display pane of system preference, you can increase/ decrease or adjust Primary and Connected display resolution.
-At bellow you can learn both kinds of options, you can follow anyone as you’ve to need.
+Below you can learn both kinds of options, you can follow anyone you need.

 - In the same Display pane

-- Press the options key while you click on a scaled option to see the additional resolution for the second display, now you can adjust the scaled for a secondary display.
+- Press the options key while you click on a scaled option to see the additional resolution for the second display.
+Now, you can adjust the scale for a secondary display.

 - iMac (Retina 5k, 27-inch display, Late 2014) Scaled resolution choice